programminghistorian/ph-submissions/lessons/OCR_and_Machine_Translation.md

 # Setup

 ## Command Line and BASH
-If you are already comfortable in BASH go ahead and skip to the Acquire the Data step.
+If you aleady know BASH, go ahead and skip to the Acquire the Data step.
 This tutorial uses the [BASH scripting language](https://en.wikipedia.org/wiki/Bash_(Unix_shell)).
 If you are not comfortable with BASH, please take a moment to review the Programming Historian [tutorial](https://programminghistorian.org/en/lessons/intro-to-bash).
 BASH comes installed on Linux and Mac operating systems.
 The linked Programming Historian tutorial contains instructions for how Windows users can use an emulator to use BASH.

 Now it is time for out first command.
 Open Terminal and enter the command `cd Desktop` to move to the Desktop.
 Here is where we will do our work.